cnesbit1/startup/README.md

 - Login Placeholder: The index.html page includes input fields for username, password, and email, along with a login button, forming a basic user authentication structure.
 A similar set of input fields is present under the "Sign In" section to allow for new user registration.
 These fields act as placeholders for functionality that would typically interact with a backend authentication system.
 - Database Placeholder: The roster.html page displays voting results and submission details using a table layout, which simulates data that would typically be fetched from a backend database.
 This setup acts as a placeholder for integrating database connections where voting data and user submissions would be stored and retrieved.
 - WebSocket Placeholder: The user.html page includes placeholders for real-time communication, which would be necessary for updating submissions dynamically or synchronizing voting preferences as users interact with the application.
 This feature would rely on WebSocket technology for live updates.

+## CSS Deliverable

+All of these requirements have been completed.

+- Header, Footer, and Main Content Body: The header and footer use flexbox for structure, ensuring all elements are evenly spaced.
+The header features a dark blue background, and the footer uses the same color for visual consistency.
+The main content area is centrally aligned with padding for spacing.
+It is a light gray.
+There are red highlights for each section in the footer.

+- Navigation Elements: Navigation links are styled with white text, padding, and hover effects that change the background to white and text to dark blue.
+The navigation elements are hidden on smaller screens to maintain a clean layout.

+- Responsive Design: Media queries are used to adjust layouts and hide elements like logos and navigation links on smaller screens.
+Text sizes and element visibility change based on screen width, ensuring content fits properly on all devices.

+- Application Elements: Forms have a uniform style with border radius, box shadows, and padding.
+Buttons use a consistent red color scheme with hover effects.
+Tables have alternating row colors and hover effects for readability.

+- Application Text Content: Headings and paragraphs are aligned and styled with a dark blue color for consistency.
+Emphasis is placed on strong tags, which are highlighted in red to draw attention to key details.

+- Application Images: Images are aligned using flexbox and have defined sizes to prevent overflow.
+They are set to disappear on smaller screens to ensure the layout remains intact without visual clutter.